OsborneSupremacy/net-sendgrid-email-client/README.md

 ## The Solution

-When you domain is authenticated with SendGrid, you can send emails with any address on your domain using SendGrid's email API.
+When your domain is authenticated with SendGrid, you can send emails with any address on your domain using SendGrid's email API.

 [app.sendgrid.com](https://app.sendgrid.com/) does not have a UI, however.
 So we need one.